anyushun/go2p/README.md

-# interview
-Summary of interview questions
+# go language practice and principles